Internal Audit Compliance

 - Better positioning for growth, transitions and to prevent crises

-- By mitigating loss and reducing risk, the audit helps your enterprise establish financial security that will stabilize the company in times of need
+By mitigating loss and reducing risk, the audit helps your enterprise establish financial security that will stabilize the company in times of need enable your leadership team to get started on major issues right away and minimize negative effects on your bottom-line.

-- Enhanced governance reduces the likelihood of a Canada Revenue Agency audit as the company learns to comply with legitimate financial management and reporting practices
+Enhanced governance reduces the likelihood of a Canada Revenue Agency audit as the company learns to comply with legitimate financial management and reporting practices.
+Internal audit compliance allows stakeholders feel assured that the company is operating and managing finances in a legal, effective and sound manner.

 Get an objective internal audit from an independent agency who understand the comprehensive needs of your entrepreneurial enterprise.
 Contact Hogg, Shain & Scheck to learn how your company can better comply with financial management and operational best practices.